BBB - A+ Rating - the best there is

 Where did the Scottish McAteer family come from?
 What is the Scottish McAteer family crest and coat of arms?
-When did the McAteer family first arrive in the United States?
 Where did the various branches of the family go?
 What is the McAteer family history?The root of the ancient Dalriadan-Scottish name McAteer is the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McAteer has appeared as MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 First found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our McAteer research.
 Another 127 words(9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McAteer History in all our PDF Extended History products.

 Another 25 words(2 lines of text) are included under the topic Early McAteer Notables in all our PDF Extended History products.

 Some of the McAteer family moved to Ireland, but this topic is not covered in this excerpt.
 Another 147 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.